-*If you do want to join Thrive Market, enter the code http://thrv.me/biohackingwithbrooke when you sign up.
-You’ll save 25% on your first order!
+*If you do want to join Thrive Market, enter the code http://thrv.me/biohackingwithbrooke when you sign up to save a percentage on your first order!

 Remember: Your diet should only comprise a small percentage of packaged snacks.
 It’s always best to snack on whole foods that are nature-made (not processed) like avocados, hard-boiled eggs, raw veggies, etc. Happy snacking!

 In each blog post, I aim to bring you food for thought (pun intended.
 Note: my day job is teaching English), but don’t take my word for it!
 Click on and read all of the links above to become your own expert on this topic; knowledge is power.
 The more you know and understand the “why” behind each biohack, the easier it will be to stick to it and realize you can’t live without it!